 We are officially three weeks into the new year.
-Do you know where your New Year resolutions are?
+Do you know where your New Year’s fitness resolutions are?

-The average fitness New Year resolution is dropped four times before taking action.
+The average New Year’s fitness resolution is dropped 4 times before taking action.

-I was the poster child for this statistic and it meant years of delay to a healthier lifestyle.
-My fitness goal started with the classic desire to be my best for my wedding day.
+I was the poster-child for this statistic!
+For years and years I delayed converting my habits to a healthier lifestyle.
+My very first fitness goal began with the classic desire to look my best for my wedding day.

 Honestly, I was sick of hearing myself talk about it!

-I had this issue myself while figuring out my workouts the first couple weeks of the year.
-Trips to the gym and bootcamp where on the calendar, but I wasn’t taking my lunch breaks to go running like I had been doing to allow myself some calorie leeway–I love my good wine!
+I too experienced this stopping again while trying to figure out my workout schedule the first couple weeks of this year.
+Trips to the gym and work-out boot-camp where scheduled on my calendar, but I wasn’t taking my lunch breaks to go running like I had been doing to allow myself some calorie leeway–I love my good wine!

-A little overstress and my schedule squeezed out the time to run at lunch.
-The funny thing is that I didn’t really notice how long it had been since I had been regularly running at lunch, until last week when I added up how long I had until my next race and panicked slightly at my lack of running.
+A little stress and some work projects squeezed out my running time at lunch.
+The funny thing is, I didn’t really notice how long it had been since I had been regularly running at lunch, until last week, when I added up how many days I had until my next marathon and I panicked at my lack of running during the week.

 The first day back on track was a pain.
 Literally.
-My husband did his best not to laugh when a coughing fit led to my saying “Ow!” in between each cough.
+My husband did his best not to laugh when my coughing fit from breathing so hard led to my saying “Ow!” in between each cough.

-Sore stomach muscles may not be funny, but the good news it doesn’t last forever.
+Sore stomach muscles may not be funny, but the good news is that the pain doesn’t last forever.

-We are midway to 6 weeks into the New Year, just when half of those with fitness New Year resolutions will completely bail on them.
+We are midway to 6 weeks into the New Year, just when half of those with fitness New Year resolutions will completely bail on sticking with them.

-I had to check in on how you are doing with your own fitness New Year resolutions.
+I had to check in on how you are doing with your own New Year’s healthier lifestyle resolutions.